 Ignored by many for years, Styria’s capital came into its own when it was named European Capital of Culture in 2003.
 While it has polished its treasures and built bold attractions, the medieval and renaissance city remains uncrowded.

 Like Salzburg, Graz’s charms essentially stem from a river, a mountain in town, and a quaint historic center.
 But here the similarity ends.
-Just for fun, allow yourself to be confused by the two-handed clock at Schlossberg Mountain (the short hand denotes minutes whereas the long one the hours - try getting your head around that!)
+Just for fun, allow yourself to be confused by the two-handed clock at Schlossberg Mountain (the short hand denotes minutes whereas the long one the hours – like at Petrovaradin fortress in Serbia!)
 Walk up for a workout, or feel free to take the funicular cable railway.

 In town, start your exploration from the main square through Herrengasse and Landhausgasse and head for the main square and its ornately decorated Luegg houses.

-Best indoor visit: the Gothic, Renaissance and Biedermeier ‘Burg’, where the regional government is located, and its double spiral stair case.
+Best indoor visit: the Gothic, Renaissance and Biedermeier ‘Burg’ (that is – the Graz Castle near the Cathedral, east of the Old Town), where the regional government is located, and its double spiral stair case.
 In the evening, hang out in one of the tiny squares in the pedestrian area, like Färberplatz, Mehlplatz and Glockenspielplatz.

 Cutting through this vast valley west of Vienna, the Danube has invited half of Central Europe to put its stamp on Wachau Valley, from Romans and Celts to German tribes and medieval monks (remember young ‘Adson of Melk’ in Umberto Eco’s The Name of the Rose?)